jefflunt/how_slow/README.md

     HowSlow.slowest_actions(10, 7.days_ago)

-...where the first parameter tells `how_slow` to give me only the 10 slowest actions within the last 7 days.
+...where these parameters tell `how_slow` to give me only the 10 slowest actions within the last 7 days.
 Both of these arguments are optional.
 If you specify no arguments then by default `how_slow` will tell you the slowest 5 actions of all time (not terribly userful, so you probably want to time-limit the returned list).

 To get the full list of all metrics recorded by `how_slow`, simply call...